Azure/azure-search-vector-samples/demo-javascript/readme.md

 ## Prerequisites

-To run programs, you will need the following:
+To run the programs, you'll need the following:

 + An Azure subscription, with [access to Azure OpenAI](https://aka.ms/oai/access).
 You must have the Azure OpenAI service name and an API key.